GroupCaliber/GroupCaliber.github.io/README.md

 # GroupCaliber.github.io

+## About
-A project that utilizes image processing algorithms to determine the freshness of tomatoes.
+Caliber is project that utilizes image processing algorithms to determine the freshness of tomatoes.